 The thought that real estate investors could routinely use a sensitivity model as part of their investment analysis process was once thought unrealistic given the amount of computations the model requires.
 But with the onset of personal computers along with template-based spreadsheet programs like Microsoft Excel and other third-party real estate investment software solutions, the process is now effortless for investors.

-Therefore it seemed needful to illustrate three financial variables that real estate investors might consider examining with the sensitivity model.
-Click the link provided for each illustration to preview a sample report.
+Therefore it seemed needful to illustrate three financial variables real estate investors might consider examining with the sensitivity model.

 1. Price Sensitivity

 The price real estate investors wind up paying for the investment, of course, is paramount to an investment decision because it affects the cash flows, rates of return and profitability the investor will get as a result of the property acquisition.